Searching for the best afternoon tea in Dublin? You’ve landed in the right place!

 Their version of Afternoon Tea comes with a glass of prosecco.
 If you are feeling adventurous, go on a hike to the summit of the nearby Tibradden Mountain.

-I’ve no doubt that we’ve unintentionally missed out on some great places for afternoon tea Dublin in the guide above.
+I’ve no doubt that we’ve unintentionally left out some brilliant places for high tea in Dublin City Centre and beyond.